BD2KGenomics/cgcloud/core/README.rst

 definitions aka ``roles``.
 A role is a subclass of the Box class while a box (aka VM aka EC2 instance) is an instance of that class.
-The prominent design patterns formed by Box and its derived classes are *Template Method* and *Mixin*.
-The mixin pattern introduces a sensitivity to Python's method resolution order so you need to be aware of that.
+The prominent design patterns formed by Box and its derived classes are *Template Method* and *Mix-in*.
+The mix-in pattern introduces a sensitivity to Python's method resolution order so you need to be aware of that.

 Creating an image makes sense even if you didn't make any modifications after